adaptris/interlok-docs-legacy/pages/adapter/adapter-bootstrap.md

 ## Management Components ##

-Management components are Interlok components exist outside of the normal adapter lifecycle.
-Typical examples of this are the JMX component and the embedded Jetty component which hosts the UI.
+Management components are Interlok components that exist outside of the normal adapter lifecycle.
+Typical examples of this are the JMX component, ActiveMQ components and the embedded Jetty component which hosts the UI.
 The `:` separated list here can be either a short name (e.g. `jetty`) or a fully qualified classname of something that implements [ManagementComponent][]

 ### JMX Component ###